incubus-network/nautilus/CONTRIBUTING.md

 ## Testing

-Tests can be ran by running `make test` at the top level of Ethermint repository.
+Tests can be ran by running `make test` at the top level of Fury repository.

 We expect tests to use `require` or `assert` rather than `t.Skip` or `t.Fail`, unless there is a reason to do otherwise.